Energy-aware optimization of UAV base stations placement via decentralized multi-agent Q-learning: Related Work

 \section{Related Work}

-In this section, we present related work that addresses energy management challenges of UAVs serving as base stations.
 In recent work~\cite{Zeng2019UAV}, \cite{Yao2019UAV}, a single UAV deployed as an aerial base station to provide coverage to static ground devices was shown to have a significant improvement in energy utilization.
-Although, these work are often limited by a single energy management policy, a static and an ideal coverage space.
+However, these works were limited by a single energy management policy, a static and an ideal coverage space.
 In~\cite{Mozaffari2017UAV}, an iterative algorithm was proposed to jointly optimize the three-dimensional (3D) placement and mobility of the UAV-BS, to minimize the total energy consumed by multiple UAV-BSs in the network.
 The work was able to improve energy utilization, however, the periodicity of control and data updates with the central control station may result in increased energy consumption for the UAVs.
 It is worthwhile to look into alternatives of relying on a central controller in the advent of a disaster scenario where the ground infrastructure may be damaged~\cite{Liu2020UAVdistributed}.
-In particular, to reduce administrative cost and complexity in network management and control, quickly-evolving networks require some level of autonomy enabled by device organization~\cite{Prehofer2005selfOrganization}.
+In particular, to reduce cost and complexity in network management and control, quickly-evolving networks require some level of autonomy enabled by device organization~\cite{Omoniwa_QL_fogRelay}.

-To this end, machine learning is a promising and powerful tool to provide autonomous and effective solutions to support intelligent behaviours in UAV-enabled networks~\cite{Cui2019MARLtransactionUAV}.
-Moreover, a branch of machine learning called RL has shown the capacity to address problems in UAV-enabled networks~\cite{Liu2020UAVdistributed}, \cite{Cui2019MARLtransactionUAV} -- \cite{Galkin2020UAVDeepLearning}.
+To this end, machine learning is a promising and powerful tool to provide autonomous and effective solutions to support intelligent behaviours in UAV-enabled networks~\cite{Cui2019MARLtransactionUAV},~\cite{Wang2021}.
+In particular, RL has shown the capacity to address problems in UAV-enabled networks~\cite{Liu2020UAVdistributed}, \cite{Cui2019MARLtransactionUAV} -- \cite{Galkin2020UAVDeepLearning}.
 The goal of RL is to learn good policies for sequential decision problems, by optimizing a cumulative future reward signal~\cite{Sutton1998}.
 A deep reinforcement learning (DRL) approach was proposed in \cite{Liu2020UAVdistributed} and \cite{Liu2018UAV} to control a fleet of UAV-BSs, providing coverage while maintaining connectivity with each other and minimizing their energy consumption.
-A clustering-based Q-learning algorithm was proposed in \cite{Liu2019UAVqlearning} to optimize the deployment of multiple UAVs in a pre-partitioned area.
-However, these approaches considered ideal assumptions of complete knowledge of the locations of all ground devices in the network.
-That is, the central cloud controller periodically scans the entire network perimeter and sends updates to the UAVs at intervals for local decision-making.